KartikC/degen-frame/README.md

 ## Todo

+- A frame for users who don't have any $DEGEN instead of returning an error
 - Consider all transactions, not just the last 100 $DEGEN transactions
 - Support multiple connected addresses
 - Support delegate.xyz addresses from your main connected address